gezp/universal_robot_ign/README.md

 ![](docs/imgs/ur10_robotiq140_grasp_demo.png)

-> No Gripper  slipping in Ignition Gazebo!
->
-> * There is Gripper Slipping Problem on Gazebo-classic which need use plugin to add fxied joint between object and gripper when grasp.

 ## 2. models

 the package contains  robotic arm `universal_robot` SDF models (`ur3`,`ur5`,`ur10`) , a robotic gripper SDF models (`robotiq140 `) ,and a combination model `ur10_robotiq140` .